novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 In case we want to use the trained model further, we can store and load its state in the same or in a completely new Flink job.
 This allows us to train ML models in Flink on a specific environment and use them later in production.

-Flink ML also allows to extend it with own ML algroithm using [FlinkML API](https://nightlies.apache.org/flink/flink-ml-docs-master/docs/development/overview/).
+Flink ML also allows to extend it with own ML algorithm using [FlinkML API](https://nightlies.apache.org/flink/flink-ml-docs-master/docs/development/overview/).